Teraslilja/binary-search-implementations/README.md

 To Do List:
-* More Rust unit tests,
+* Use prefetching,
-* Use prefetching, and
+* Cache friendly Eytzinger array layout, and
-* Cache friendly Eytzinger array layout
+* Mimic Google Benchmark

 All these binary search implementations check, if given value exists in given sorted array of values and return optional index of location in array.
 And is ignorant of duplicate values in array.